 Motivating kids to read has always been a challenge for parents and caregivers.
 Having to learn how to read often leaves kids feeling that reading is a chore, and children’s interests often outgrow their reading level before they have a chance to enjoy a really good read.

 There is plenty of evidence showing the importance of reading.

 Plus, modern distractions such as video games, the internet, and cable television not only draw children away from books and other self-motivated activities but can actually increase illiteracy by exposing them to the worst examples of the written and spoken word.

 The following are several ideas that can be used to inspire kids to delve into the magic of reading and a lifetime love of books.

 Motivating Kids to Read

-Reading is one of the true joys in life and a wonderful addiction.
-Interesting kids in a good book can sometimes take a bit of imagination and creativity on the part of family and teachers.
+Reading is one of the true joys in life.
+Motivating kids to read can sometimes take a bit of imagination and creativity on the part of family and teachers.
 That is, of course, the whole idea.